Coastal roads lined in palm trees with turquoise ocean views...

 Afternoon at your leisure

-Big after party blow out for VIP riders at Howard and Michele’s beach house catered by award winning chef Haan Palcu Chang (bring your dancing shoes!)
+Big after party blow out for VIP riders at Howard and Michele's beach house.
+And award winning chef Haan Palcu Chang is back to delight original dishes just for our event using locally sourced ingredients.

 Travel + Accommodation